American Indians of Virginia

 Study American Indian Artifacts

-inhabitants of Virginia is to have them study artifacts.
+One of the best ways to teach students about Virginia's first inhabitants is to have them study artifacts.
 Not only do artifacts

 help students learn about the past, but they also encourage students to use